Bergen: Education

 There are 64 elementary schools, 18 lower secondary schools and 20 upper secondary schools in Bergen, as well as 11 combined elementary and lower secondary schools.
 Bergen Cathedral School is the oldest school in Bergen and was founded by Pope Adrian IV in 1153.

 The "Bergen School of Meteorology" was developed at the Geophysical Institute beginning in 1917, the Norwegian School of Economics was founded in 1936, and the University of Bergen in 1946.

 The University of Bergen has 16,000 students and 3,000 staff, making it the third-largest educational institution in Norway.
 Research in Bergen dates back to activity at Bergen Museum in 1825, although the university was not founded until 1946.
 The university has a broad range of courses and research in academic fields and three national centres of excellence, in climate research, petroleum research and medieval studies.
 The main campus is in the city centre.
 The university co-operates with Haukeland University Hospital within medical research.
 The Chr.
 Michelsen Institute is an independent research foundation established in 1930 focusing on human rights and development issues.

 The Western Norway University of Applied Sciences, which has its main campus in Kronstad, has 16,000 students and 1800 staff.
 It focuses on professional education, such as teaching, healthcare and engineering.
 The college was created through amalgamation in 1994; campuses are spread around town but will be co-located at Kronstad.
 The Norwegian School of Economics is in outer Sandviken and is the leading business school in Norway, having produced three Economy Nobel Prize laureates.
 The school has more than 3,000 students and approximately 400 staff.
 Other tertiary education institutions include the Bergen School of Architecture, the Bergen National Academy of the Arts, in the city centre with 300 students, and the Norwegian Naval Academy in Laksevåg.
 The Norwegian Institute of Marine Research has been in Bergen since 1900.
 It provides research and advice relating to ecosystems and aquaculture.
 It has a staff of 700 people.

 Economy

 Strandgaten is a shopping street in Bergen.

-The stock exchange.
-Bergen Børs (est. 1813) erected its new building in 1861–1862; the building was sold in 1967.